DeepLabCut/DeepLabCut/docs/installation.md

 - Computer:

-     - For reference, we use e.g. Dell workstations (79xx series) with **Ubuntu 16.04 LTS** or 18.04 LTS and run a Docker container that has TensorFlow, etc. installed (https://github.com/MMathisLab/Docker4DeepLabCut2.0).
+     - For reference, we use e.g. Dell workstations (79xx series) with **Ubuntu 16.04 LTS or 18.04 LTS** and run a Docker container that has TensorFlow, etc. installed (https://github.com/MMathisLab/Docker4DeepLabCut2.0).

 - Computer Hardware:
      - Ideally, you will use a strong GPU with at least 8GB memory such as the [NVIDIA GeForce 1080 Ti or 2080 Ti](https://www.nvidia.com/en-us/shop/geforce/?page=1&limit=9&locale=en-us).
-A GPU is not necessary, but on a CPU the (training and evaluation) code is considerably slower (10x).
+A GPU is not necessary, but on a CPU the (training and evaluation) code is considerably slower (10x) for ResNets, but MobileNets are faster (see WIKI).
 You might also consider using cloud computing services like [Google cloud/amazon web services](https://github.com/AlexEMG/DeepLabCut/issues/47) or Google Colaboratory.

 - Camera Hardware:
      - The software is very robust to track data from any camera (cell phone cameras, grayscale, color; captured under infrared light, different manufacturers, etc.).
 See demos on our [website](https://www.mousemotorlab.org/deeplabcut/).

 - Software:
      - Operating System: Linux (Ubuntu), MacOS* (Mojave), or Windows 10.
-However, the authors strongly recommend Ubuntu! *MacOS does not support NVIDIA GPUs (easily), so we only suggest this option for CPU use or a case where the user wants to label data, refine data, etc and then push the project to a cloud resource for GPU computing steps.
+However, the authors strongly recommend Ubuntu! *MacOS does not support NVIDIA GPUs (easily), so we only suggest this option for CPU use or a case where the user wants to label data, refine data, etc and then push the project to a cloud resource for GPU computing steps, or use MobileNets.
      - Anaconda/Python3: Anaconda: a free and open source distribution of the Python programming language (download from https://www.anaconda.com/).
 DeepLabCut is written in Python 3 (https://www.python.org/) and not compatible with Python 2.
      - pip install deeplabcut (see below!)
      - TensorFlow (see below!)